Audition

 GCB offers Beginning, Intermediate, and Advanced ballet workshops in August (Summer Boot Camp) to help dancers prepare for auditions — these classes are especially helpful for those who have not danced consistently over the summer.

-Please bring a photo to your audition.* It may be in color or b/w, and should be no larger than 3×5″ in size.
+Please bring a photo to your audition.* It may be in color or b/w, and should be approximately 3×5 in size (any size is fine, except we don’t need an 8×10).
 Ladies should style hair in a neat ballet bun.
 Gentlemen should have hair out of eyes and off of face.
 There is no need to hire a professional photographer, though of course you are welcome to do so!
-Dancers who take part in Summer Boot Camp receive a complimentary digital head shot — you will be responsible, however, for bringing your own printed photo to auditions.
+Dancers who take part in Summer Boot Camp receive a complimentary digital headshot — you will be responsible, however, for bringing your own printed photo to auditions.
 Make-up is not required for the photo or auditions.
-Your photo will be submitted to the casting committee, and will not be returned.
+Your photo will be submitted to the casting committee and will not be returned.

 *Adults auditioning for Party Scene are not required to bring a photo.